William Nicholson, 1st Baron Nicholson: Chief of the General Staff

 At the Committee of Imperial Defence meeting after the Agadir Crisis the First Sea Lord Admiral Arthur Wilson said that in the event of war the Navy planned to land the Army on the Baltic Coast.
 Nicholson asked Wilson whether the Admiralty had maps of German strategic railways (to show how the Germans could rush reinforcements to invasion spots), and when Wilson said it was not the Admiralty's business to have such maps, Nicholson openly rebuked him and said that if the Navy "meddled" in military matters they needed not just to have such maps but to have studied them.
 Prime Minister H.H.
 Asquith ordered the Navy to fall in with the Army's plans to deploy an Expeditionary Force to France.

 Nicolson retired in March 1912 and was raised to the peerage as Baron Nicholson, of Roundhay in the County of York on 4 October 1912.

-From autumn 1914, at the outbreak of the First World War, he served on the Committee of Imperial Defence, investigating the conduct of operations in Gallipoli and Mesopotamia and in 1916 he was appointed to the Dardanelles Commission.
+From autumn 1914, shortly after the outbreak of the First World War, he served on the Committee of Imperial Defence, investigating the conduct of operations in Gallipoli and Mesopotamia and in 1916 he was appointed to the Dardanelles Commission.

-Nicolson was also Colonel Commandant, Royal Engineers from October 1916.
+Nicolson was also colonel commandant, Royal Engineers from October 1916.
 His other duties included those of Chairman of the Territorial Forces Association for London.
 Less than two months before Armistice Day, Lord Nicholson died in his home at 15 Pont Street, London, aged 73.
 He left no heirs and the barony died with him.
 He was buried in Brompton Cemetery, London.